 Distribution: Upper Danube, Raetia, Germany

-Notes: The foot has volutes along each edge, possibly with a centre line.
+Notes: The foot has volutes (usually four or six) along each edge, possibly with a centre line.

 Distribution: Western Empire.

 Dates: c.
 AD 380 - 450, K: 390 - 465